tnordquist/personal-android-project-rbrazell1/docs/functionality.md

   <li>Take a picture of the drink they ordered</li>

 <ul>
-    <li>After confirming they are satisfied with the picture,
+    <li>After confirming they are satisfied with the picture, or
         skipping the option to take a picture, they will be on the rating page</li>
 </ul>